 Check out our recent sermon series, access resources, download the sermon-themed Bible reading plans, or listen to past sermons.

 According to some estimates we will spend 100,000 hours in our lives working.
-So if this is something that we spend so much time doing don't you think we ought to approach our work from the perspective of our faith?
-During this series we'll consider our Monday-Friday jobs and how to leverage them as a means to share our faith, act faithfully, and find ultimate fulfillment.
+If this is something we spend so much time doing don't you think we ought to approach it from the perspective of our faith?
+Throughout this sermon series we will look at God's intention for work, how to be a witness in our workplace, and how to face moral and ethical dilemmas with integrity.

 Relationships define us.
 God created us to be in relationship with him and others.
 We can learn how to have great relationships whether we are single, married, or divorced.
 The Bible begins and ends with a wedding.
 We will discover some biblical precepts together during this series.